arjunguha/rehearsal-pldi2016-aec/software/index.md

   <img src="sizes.png">

-  However, note with the change to Rehearsal documented above, the tool is actually faster on the larger benchmark.
+  However, note with the change to Figure 9 documented above, the tool is actually faster on the larger benchmark.

 - **Bugfix**: In Section 5, in the paragraph on Idempotence Checking, the paper